zoltrain/www/source/blog/2014-09-15-consul-s3-multipart.html.markdown

 ## The Devil is in the Details

-While we've covered the solution in broad strokes, we will cover the specifics of each operation subtlety is in the details.
+While we've covered the solution in broad strokes, we will cover the specifics of each operation subtlety in the details.
 Logically, we start the workflow with the Put operation:

 1. If the file size is below a configurable `ChunkSize`, upload as a single part, done.